holoplot/ravenna-fpga-drivers/README.md

 | `rtp_global_offset`                    | R/W       | `RA_NET_RTP_GLOBAL_OFFSET`                  |
 | `counter_reset`                        | W/O       | `RA_NET_PP_CNT_RST`                         |

+### DMA support

+The driver supports DMA for ingress traffic through the `dmaengine` API.
+The DMA channel has to be specified in the device tree with the name `rx`.

+The following requirements apply:

+* The `dmaengine` driver must support `memcpy` operations.
+* The hardware design must provide a memory block that is mapped to the FIFO of the network interface.
+The memory block must be accessible by the DMA engine.

 ### DTS properties

 | Property name                           | Mandatory | Description                                 |